secretstartups/handbook/customer-success/professional-services-engineering/project-mgmt/index.html.md

 ### Project plan

 Each PS Engagement will include a Project Plan based on the activities outlined in the Statement of Work (SOW).
 The Project Plan starts in Kantata but may be supplemented by a more detailed Gantt chart, tasks list, or another form of documented plan.
-This plan will follow the process listed above.
+This plan will follow the process diagram listed above.

 ### Project workflow

 #### Pre-Project Prep

 1. PS Operations: Once a project has moved into SFDC Phase 5 – “Negotiating”, SOW is reviewed and a PS team member is identified for the project, working with Sr. PSE and/or Technical Architect.
-Choice is based on several aspects:
+Choice is based on several criteria:
-   - PSE technical skillset/experience
+   - Technical skillset/experience
-   - PSE personality match with the customer
+   - Personality match with the customer
-   - PSE technical growth path opportunity
+   - Technical growth path opportunity
-   - PSE time zone
+   - Time zone
-   - PSE availability
+   - Availability

-2. PS Operations: Reviews team member availability and adds a soft-allocation to the Kantata project schedule.
+2. PS Operations: Reviews team member availability, consulting with Regional Delivery Managers as needed, and adds a soft-allocation to the Kantata project schedule.
+   - This puts a temporary hold on the resources intended to work the project.

 3. PS Operations: Research an appropriate Partner if it is determined that a GitLab team member is not available to work the project.
    - See the PS Ops [Partner Process](https://gitlab.com/gitlab-com/customer-success/professional-services-group/ps-leadership-team/ps-operations/-/wikis/home?_gl=1*8ixlcw*_ga*MTE1NzU1OTg3MS4xNjQ2MjQzNjU3*_ga_ENFH3X7M5Y*MTY2MjU2MjExNS4yMy4xLjE2NjI1NjIxNzIuMC4wLjA.#handshake-partner-process)
+4. PS Engagment Manager: Introduces the Project manager to the customer and assists with the set-up of the Project Prep call.
+5. PS Project Manager:  Conducts Project Prep meeting with the customer.
+The intention of this meeting is to explain HOW we work so that the customer understands how to best tsupport the successful progression of the project.
+   - [Project Preparation call](https://docs.google.com/document/d/1fOmBxXf9MqYHQ8LZD5nIepu5WcFeTiwss59RJbd3BWE/edit?usp=sharing) includes the PM  and customer Project Lead counterpart (Engagement Managers and account team are optional)
+   - NOTE: Technical discussions are held for the customer project kick-off meeting.

 #### Initiate

-4. PS Operations: Once a project has moved to Closed/Won in Salesforce, a project is updated to “in set-up” status in Kantata.
+6. PS Operations: Once a project has moved to Closed/Won in Salesforce, a project is updated to “in set-up” status in Kantata.
    - A Project Lead is assigned: this can be a Project Manager, or Professional Services staff member
-5. PS Operations: Send [Welcome email](https://docs.google.com/document/d/1je9dqVJpFFMv7aw9WhPeQ8aufx6Sj3OZveqaHHd212w/edit?usp=sharing) and [existing customer initiation email](https://docs.google.com/document/d/1eNPXLmstMLoatpOBIhxrJgnPFgqYByPaJoFQRd2kz9U/edit?usp=sharing)
+7. PS Operations: If the Project Manager has not yet had the Project Prep meeting, then PS Ops will send [Welcome email](https://docs.google.com/document/d/1je9dqVJpFFMv7aw9WhPeQ8aufx6Sj3OZveqaHHd212w/edit?usp=sharing) and [existing customer initiation email](https://docs.google.com/document/d/1eNPXLmstMLoatpOBIhxrJgnPFgqYByPaJoFQRd2kz9U/edit?usp=sharing)
 6. Project Lead: Begins planning the project
-   - Internal PS Project Alignment meeting (includes Engagement Mgr, Project Coordinator, PSE)
+   - Conducts an internal project alignment meeting ([aka Intro call]((https://docs.google.com/document/d/1fOmBxXf9MqYHQ8LZD5nIepu5WcFeTiwss59RJbd3BWE/edit?usp=sharing)) which includes EM, PSE, TA, and opitionally the Project Coordinator, Regional Manager, AE, and/or SCM
+   - Completes the Account Team to PS Transition issue template, located in the customer Epic
    - [Project Preparation call](https://docs.google.com/document/d/1fOmBxXf9MqYHQ8LZD5nIepu5WcFeTiwss59RJbd3BWE/edit?usp=sharing) (PM, PSE and/or Technical Architect and customer Project Lead counterpart)
-   - Account team to PS Transition meeting (PM to complete the issue template in the customer Epic)
    - If a CSM is assigned, follow [these steps](https://about.gitlab.com/handbook/customer-success/csm/engaging-with-ps/) outlining the engagement guidelines, throughout the customer project
+   - Submit resource request via Kantata to match the mutually agreed upon customer project schedule

 #### Plan

 7. Project Lead:
     - External [Customer Project Kickoff](https://docs.google.com/presentation/d/1HtVIE64N94Rcc774ujllClGmYZ5y1_ApE4-O3pazR6k/edit?usp=sharing): Actions and meeting minutes are added directly to the Project Definition Template (attendees include the entire project teams on both sides)
     - Submit resource request via Kantata to match the customer-confirmed project schedule
-    - Weekly project check-in meeting: Notes documented in the [Project Definition](https://docs.google.com/spreadsheets/d/1tBO5wyQ-lMkHJMSHkpq8rwzDsKXPcIxURaGrYi_HX9Q/edit#gid=1659103486)
+    - Weekly project check-in meeting: Notes documented in the [Project Definition](https://docs.google.com/spreadsheets/d/1tBO5wyQ-lMkHJMSHkpq8rwzDsKXPcIxURaGrYi_HX9Q/edit#gid=1659103486) or customer collaboration project
-    - Provide Weekly Status Report: Using the template in the [Project Definition](https://docs.google.com/spreadsheets/d/1tBO5wyQ-lMkHJMSHkpq8rwzDsKXPcIxURaGrYi_HX9Q/edit#gid=1659103486)
+    - Provide Weekly Status Report: Using the template in the [Project Definition](https://docs.google.com/spreadsheets/d/1tBO5wyQ-lMkHJMSHkpq8rwzDsKXPcIxURaGrYi_HX9Q/edit#gid=1659103486) or other agreed upon method

 #### Monitor/Control, Develop, Configure, Integrate, Train